beacalvo/FMP/main_code_scripts/README.md

 ### 3.3.
 Code to create other input files required to run CMS

 The runCMS code required the creation of another file as input of *Scripts 1*, *2* and *3*, called `summary_file.csv`.
-This is a `.csv` file with columns separated by commas and a header line.
+This is a file in `csv` format with columns separated by commas and a header line.
 This file aims at describing the role of each variable contained in the phenotypes file.
 For each selected variable, a label and a binary indicator for classification as confounding factors (i.e. variables systematically included as covariates), outcome (i.e. each single variable that will be treated as a primary outcome) and candidate covariates (i.e. variables that will be assessed by CMS for inclusion as a covariate) are provided.
 By default, all variables in "Covariates" column are included as covariates in each outcome analysis.
 However, the "Excluded" column can be used to exclude specific variables from being considered as covariates for a given outcome.
 In our study, we excluded the covariates that were hierarchical parent of the outcome under study or vice versa, in order to reduce bias.
 For example, "X3.aminoisobutyrate.urine" was excluded from being a possible covariate of "X3.hydroxybutyrate.3.aminoisobutyrate.urine" and vice versa, since "X3.hydroxybutyrate.3.aminoisobutyrate.urine" represents the concentrations of both "X3.aminoisobutyrate.urine" and "3.hydroxybutyrate" (i.e. the metabolite "X3.hydroxybutyrate.3.aminoisobutyrate.urine" is a hierarchical parent of "X3.aminoisobutyrate.urine", this is why both metabolites are excluded as possible covariates of the other metabolite).
 Moreover, for the urine metabolites that were also measured in serum, the corresponding serum metabolite was added to the "Excluded" column, since there is a strong possibility that they share some genetic source of variability.

 (See 3.3.Code_create_input_files_CMS.R)